 Alton Field Division

-Todd Coffelt of the Mines and Minerals Bureau has responsibility for SMCRA activities related to active coal mining in the State of Iowa.
+Ron Dumey of the Missouri Department of Natural Resources, Land Reclamation Program, has responsibility for SMCRA activities related to active coal mining in the State of Missouri.

-Todd Coffelt of the Mines and Minerals Bureau has responsibility for SMCRA activities related to abandoned coal mines in the State of Iowa.
+Ron Dumey of the Missouri Department of Natural Resources, Land Reclamation Program, has responsibility for SMCRA activities related to abandoned coal mines in the State of Missouri.

 Mid-Continent Regional Office